sidtronics/Multiplexed_Displays-arduino/README.md

 # Arduino_Multiplexed-Displays
 A Arduino library which provides an api for generic multiplexed display modules.
 Useful for driving salvaged dvd/vcr/vcd display modules.
 Currently supports only 7 segment digits and does not include buttons functionality.
 This library is particularly useful for display modules salvaged from old electronics.
-As configuration between Display driver IC and Display totally depends on manufacturer you will need different library for different display modules.
+As configuration between Display driver IC and Display totally depends on manufacturer you will need different library for different configuration of display modules even if same display driver IC.
 This library is made to solve that problem.
 You need to provide a config file for your display module and this library will use that configuration to drive your display module.

 # Installation
 Just put the files on a M_Displays directory under "arduino/libraries" on your arduino IDE instalation.